UlrikN1234/BDS_2025_M4_Exercise_1/README.md

 # 🐧 Penguin Prediction Project

 This project predicts the species of a penguin based on its physical characteristics.
 The model is trained on penguin data and generates daily predictions that are stored in a JSON file.
+The github page is available at https://ulrikn1234.github.io/BDS_2025_M4_Exercise_1/

 ## 🚀 Project Overview

-- The project fetches and predicts penguin species daily using a trained machine learning model.
+- The project fetches and predicts penguin species daily using a trained Random Forest machine learning model.
-- A **GitHub Actions workflow** automates the process of fetching data, making predictions, and updating the JSON file.
+- A **GitHub Actions workflow** automates the process of fetching data, making predictions, and updating the JSON file every day at 7:30 AM.
 - The frontend (`index.html`) displays the latest penguin prediction using JavaScript.

 ---